valeiras/DrumRobot/README.md

 ## Singers:
 ### SingSong
-Class for storing the scores for the drum.
+Class for storing the scores for the singers.
 Includes a method for the creation of some predefined patterns.

 ### SingRobot
-Class for managing the behaviour of the drum robot.
+Class for managing the behaviour of the singer robot.